 Mounting Hardware Considerations

 Another area of consideration (which also will be affected by the courtyard manufacturing zone) are the locations of our mounting hardware.
 Rarely will we be designing PCBs without the intention of mounting them.
 This is often a step failed to be considered especially in the early prototyping stages where loose boards and wires are all that is required.
-Mounting screws, washers and other wonky forms of fasteners are some common parts you may be surprised by later on in the design.
+Mounting screws, washers and other wonky forms of fasteners are some you may be surprised by later on in the design.

 Sometimes your mounting scheme will even impede on the edge of the board itself; perhaps on slots or rails.
 This will be even more cumbersome as the ‘edge’ of the board isn’t the edge of your clearance considerations anymore.
 So do yourself a huge favor and keep your mounting hardware considerations in the back our your mind as the design progresses.